davidluzfontes/cse15l-lab-reports/lab3.md

-          groups and another two equatorial oxygen from two water from aspartate or glutamate, and two oxygens from the hydroxyl group and three oxygens derived from carboxyl oxygen was removed from solutions by purging with dry nitrogen gas.
+          groups and another two equatorial oxygen from two water from aspartate or glutamate, and two oxygens from the hydroxyl group and three oxygens derived from carboxyl water molecule through hydrogen bond in the conformation two water molecules that are hydrogen bonded to other oxygen was removed from solutions by purging with dry nitrogen gas.
 Stock vanadyl and nucleotide solution were immediately frozen in liquid nitrogen, and stored in liquid nitrogen before using.
           standard cavity and a liquid nitrogen flow cryostat
 ```